-Satisfactory completion of 36 units of course work plus a 4-unit applied research project is necessary for graduation.
-While it is expected that course work and the project report will be completed by the sixth trimester, students may petition the MSOD Program Committee for two-unit extensions for up to three additional trimesters if extra time is needed to complete the report.
-Degree work in the MSOD program must be completed within three calendar years from the date on which the student begins work at Pepperdine University.
-In rare cases, the associate dean for academic programs may grant a limited extension of time to complete the degree.
-Enrollment must be continuous until completion of the requirements for the degree.
+Satisfactory completion of 36 units of course work, a 4-unit applied research project, successfully passing the final comprehensive exam and completing a strategic learning contract is necessary for graduation.
+While it is expected that all requirements for graduation will be completed by the sixth trimester, students who are not yet finished will be enrolled in the project extension course unless they have petitioned the MSOD Program Committee for a leave of absence.
+The leave of absence petition must be submitted prior to the beginning of the term the student is requesting, stating the reasons for the leave and the projected time of return.
+Degree work in the MSOD program must be completed within four calendar years from the date on which the student begins work at Pepperdine University.
+In rare cases, the associate dean may grant a limited extension of time to complete the degree.
+Enrollment must be continuous until completion of the requirements for the degree, unless the student is on an approved leave of absence.
+The student must be enrolled in a course the term he or she expects to graduate.
+Courses in this program are graded credit or no credit.

-Upon completion of the first session, a student's progress and potential in the MSOD program are reviewed.
+Upon completion of the first and fourth sessions, a student's progress and potential in the MSOD program are reviewed.
 The MSOD director, upon recommendation of the MSOD Program Committee, may counsel a student to withdraw from the program based on the committee's assessment that the student's performance, conduct, and potential do not align with the program's objectives.